canonical/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

 The _build snap_ ensures that the relevant Qt 5 and KDE Frameworks development libraries and supporting files are available during the build process.
 These libraries are sourced from the Ubuntu-based [*KDE neon* Linux distribution](https://neon.kde.org/), which provides more recent versions of Qt 5 and the KDE Frameworks than are available in the `core22` software archive.

 The _platform snap_ makes the corresponding run-time libraries available to your snap when it is launched by your users.
-If the _platform snap_ isn't already present on a user's machine, then it will be installed automatically from the Snap Store automatically whenever that user tries to install a `kde-neon` extension based snap.
+If the _platform snap_ isn't already present on a user's machine, then it will be installed automatically and simultaneously with the `kde-neon` extension based snap.

-By relying on a standalone _platform snap_, you can avoid bundling the Qt/KDE Frameworks libraries in your snap, keeping the size of your snap to a minimum.
-The same _platform snap_ can also be re-used by other snaps that use the `kde-neon` extension.
+By relying on a standalone _platform snap_, developers can avoid bundling the Qt/KDE Frameworks libraries in their snap, keeping the file size of the snap to a minimum.
+The same installation of the _platform snap_ can be used by multiple snaps that rely on the `kde-neon` extension.

 ## The build environment

-In addition to making the _build snap_ available during the snap creation process, the `kde-neon` extension defines the `PATH`, `XDG_DATA_DIRS` and `SNAPCRAFT_CMAKE_ARGS` environment variables by adding a `build-environment` section in each of your snap's build parts:
+The `kde-neon` extension defines the `PATH`, `XDG_DATA_DIRS` and `SNAPCRAFT_CMAKE_ARGS` build-time environment variables by adding a `build-environment` section to each of your snap's build parts:

 ```yaml
 build-environment: